 The minor in anthropology provides students in other fields with a framework to pursue a particular focus within the discipline.
 Such a focus might be within a subfield of anthropology (e.g., biological anthropology, archaeology, cultural anthropology, linguistic anthropology), in area studies (e.g., Africa, the Middle East, the United States), or in a specific topic (e.g., ethnicity, gender, the origins of the state, urban studies).
-To fulfill this goal, the minor in anthropology combines 2 of the 4 200-level courses required of majors in anthropology, 1 in the area of ethnography (211 or 215) and 1 in the area of origins (213 or 214), with 5 300-level courses that constitute a coherent focus.
-The 200-level courses provide a foundation for pursuit of specialized topics.
+The minor combines 2 200-level courses and 4 300-level courses that constitute a coherent focus.

-Students pursuing the minor in anthropology must consult with the department's director of undergraduate studies to establish a program and be assigned a departmental adviser.
+Students pursuing the minor should consult with the department's undergraduate adviser to establish a program.